matt852/nautobot-plugin-golden-config/docs/user/app_feature_hash.md

-# Configuration Mismatch Grouping
+# Configuration Hash Grouping

-The **Configuration Mismatch Grouping** feature enables administrators to identify devices that have identical non-compliant configurations, making it easier to troubleshoot and fix configuration issues that affect multiple devices simultaneously.
+The **Configuration Hash Grouping** feature enables administrators to identify devices that have identical non-compliant configurations, making it easier to troubleshoot and fix configuration issues that affect multiple devices simultaneously.
 This feature groups devices by their configuration hash values, allowing you to see patterns in configuration drift and apply fixes to entire groups at once.

 ## Overview

 When configuration compliance issues affect multiple devices with identical misconfigurations, the traditional approach of reviewing each device individually can be time-consuming and inefficient.
-The Configuration Mismatch Grouping feature solves this by:
+The Configuration Hash Grouping feature solves this by:

 - Automatically grouping devices with identical configuration hashes
 - Providing a unified view of devices sharing the same configuration issues